prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-videooutstreamadunit-ios.md

 The VideoAdUnit is a subclass of the [AdUnit]({{site.baseurl}}/prebid-mobile/pbm-api/ios/pbm-adunit-ios.html) class.
 Use the VideoAdUnit object to create and configure a video outstream ad unit in your app.

-Video Outstresam is only supported with Google Ad Manager.
+Video Outstream is only supported with Google Ad Manager.
 {: .alert .alert-info}

 - TOC